-The truth is it isn’t always possible to make a black and white distinction between symptoms and causes, and this is relevant to the relationship between inflammatory processes and mood disorders like depression or anxiety.
+The truth is however, it isn’t always possible to make a black and white distinction between metabolic symptoms and causes, and this is relevant to the relationship between inflammatory processes and mood disorders like depression or anxiety.

 “Biomarkers of inflammation (for example, cytokines and C-reactive protein (CRP)) are reliably elevated in depressed patients.
 Moreover, administration of inflammatory stimuli reduces neural activity and dopamine release in reward-related brain regions in association with reduced motivation and anhedonia.”

 Many symptoms (or biochemical changes) resulting from stress or metabolic suppression, go on to promote further interference with metabolism, and because of this, it can sometimes be difficult to know for certain what caused what.

 “The result of this study showed that there was a significant relationship between depression and metabolic syndrome….the relationship between two of the variables (depression and metabolic syndrome) was bilateral; this means that metabolic syndrome leads to depression and vice versa…”